thiago95macedo/weth/addons/point_of_sale/README.md

 ### In your web browser

-Odoo's POS is a web application that can run on any device that can display websites with little to no setup required.
+WETH's POS is a web application that can run on any device that can display websites with little to no setup required.

 ### Touchscreen or Keyboard ?